Community Demographic Tours

 Purpose of a Demographic Tour

-To visually see first hand the community in which God has given us to be a part.
-To start becoming more familiar with the economic, demographic and spiritual needs in our community in order to position ourselves, specific churches and the body of Christ to be more effective in reaching others for the kingdom.
+To visually see firsthand the community of which God has given us to be a part.
+To start becoming more familiar with the economic, demographic, and spiritual needs in our community in order to position ourselves, specific churches, and the body of Christ to be more effective in reaching others for the kingdom.

 Having a Local/Global Vision (Glocal Vision)